 Draft revision of Recommendation ITU-R F.1821 Doc.
 5/72

-Characteristics of advanced digital high frequency (HF) radiocommunication systems
+Characteristics of advanced digital radiocommunication systems operating in the frequency range 2-30 MHz

 This revision includes typical RF characteristics of advanced digital HF systems and networked system configurations, that could be used to provide advanced high-speed network-based applications in frequency range 2 to 30 MHz.
 The proposed revisions to this version include the addition of parameters to all Tables, additional Recommendations, updates of the Recommendation’ Question 127/9, revised Recommendation Title and editorial revisions, to align with the mandatory format for ITU-R Recommendations.